openwisp/netjsongraph.js/README.rst

 Styling
 -------

-The library at the moment comes with no default styling, you should customize the styling to your own needs.
+The library at comes with a default styling, but you can disable by passing the option ``defaultStyle: false`` and you can customize it with CSS.

 Here's a fulle example of how to show green links and dark green nodes: